tomas-hartman/mesto-more-kure/src/data/dataScheme.md

 12. Only `players[players.length+1]` validates the answers (circulary)
 13. TBA validation rules - will check if answers are the same etc.

+- validate always when submiting answer - check if undefined, first letter wrong etc. then `null`

 14. Client validates the data and shows the rest of them to player to evaluate them, then, points are counted together and sent to server

 @TODO data structure